Chapter 52:

 "Shouldn't you...be preparing for the wedding?"
 She asked hesitantly.

 "It got postponed.
-Count Alseter II died. we still in mourning."
-He stated the facts
+Count Alseter II died.
+We are still in mourning."
+He stated the facts.

 "I see."
-It downed on her that she's no longer a part of his world.
+It dawned on her that she's no longer a part of his world.

 "Anyway that gave me needed time here.
 Your friend is fabulous, I'm almost done with finalizing an importing company for this land's goods."
-He proudly waved some thick file of papers.
+He proudly waved some thick files of papers.

 She looked away, offended while he tried to bribe her with the cigar again.

 "Say, Cherry.
 If I could come back would you?"
 He asked after the childish banter died down.
-He didn't look at her and so did she, they just gazed at the round stones the ground was built from.
+He didn't look at her, and neither did she, they just gazed at the round stones the ground was built from.

 She looked at the random buildings in this random street, for some reason at that moment she felt strangely clingy to them.

 "Yeah, figures...Forgive the unnecessary question."
 His formality put distance between them.
-She new she was the only one who saw his almost crass, relaxed, informal side.
+She knew she was the only one who saw his almost crass, relaxed, informal side.
 Perhaps she won't anymore.

 Yet that doesn't have to change her.